Background

 What is ADHD actually?

-The American Psychiatric Association says symptoms of ADHD include inattention, not being able to keep focus, hyperactivity, excess movement that is not fitting to the setting, and impulsivity, exactly like borderlines and psychopath, by the way, impulsivity, hasty acts that occur in the moment without fault.
-It's exactly it's a very good description of a primary psychopath, by the way, they are exactly like this.
+The American Psychiatric Association says symptoms of ADHD include inattention, not being able to keep focus, hyperactivity, excess movement that is not fitting to the setting, and impulsivity, exactly like borderlines and psychopath, by the way, impulsivity, hasty acts that occur in the moment without thought.
+It's a very good description of a primary psychopath, by the way, they are exactly like this.

 Inattentive type, six or five for people over 17 years of the following symptoms occur frequently.